 Laura Owen (2009) is now a theatre reviewer for Tucson Weekly and a contributer to the website Hello Giggles.

 Ethan Rutherford's (2009) short story, “The Peripatetic Coffin” is included in the 2010 edition of The Best American Short Stories.
-This is the title story of his debut collection, set for publication by Ecco Press in May 2013 and recently named a Barnes & Noble Disover pick for summer 2013.
-It was originally published in American Short Fiction.
-His fiction also appeared in the 2008 anthology, Fiction on a Stick (Milkweed Editions).
-In 2011, Ethan received a McKnight Fellowship for Writers ($25,000) and a Minnesota Emerging Writer's Grant.
+It was originally published in American Short Fiction and is the title story of his debut collection, which was released from Ecco Press in May 2013 and subsequently named a Barnes & Noble Disover pick for summer 2013.
+The Peripatetic Coffin and Other Stories won a 2014 Minnesota Book Award and was nominated as a finalist for an L.A.
+Times Book Prize.
+Ethan's fiction also appeared in the 2008 anthology, Fiction on a Stick (Milkweed Editions).
+In 2011, he received a McKnight Fellowship for Writers ($25,000) and a Minnesota Emerging Writer's Grant.

 Emily K. Bright (2008) Emily's chapbook, Glances Back, was published by Finishing Line Press in 2007.
 She recently had work published in Broken City Review.
 Her book for K-12 teachers, Powerful Ideas in Teaching: Creating Environments Where Students Want to Learn (co-written with Dr. Mickey Kolis), was published by Rowman & Littlefield Education.
 Her debut short story published in the autumn issue of Kansas City Voices.
 Her poetry appears in three anthologies due out in November: The Heart of All That Is: Reflections on Home (Holy Cow!
 Press); FEAST: Poetry and Recipes for a Full Seating at Dinner (Black Laurence Press); and, A Ritual to Read Together: Poems in Conversation with William Stafford (Woodley Press).
 Her first story for radio, "Labor of Love," aired on Interlochen Public Radio in October.